Funding a Cook Islands Trust

 A Cook Islands trust can hold virtually any asset class, though some are better suited to the structure than others.

 Cash and bank deposits are the simplest assets to transfer.
 The process is a wire from a domestic bank to an offshore account held in the trustee’s name.
 There are no capital gains implications, no custody chain to negotiate, and no valuation complications.
-Most clients maintain at least one domestic account for everyday expenses and trust distributions while moving savings and liquid reserves offshore.
-The practical considerations, including offshore banking limitations and currency issues, are covered in transferring bank accounts to a Cook Islands trust.
+Most settlors maintain at least one domestic account for everyday expenses and trust distributions while moving savings and liquid reserves offshore.
+Transferring bank accounts involves offshore banking limitations, currency considerations, and source of funds documentation that should be prepared in advance.

 Stocks and investment accounts require more coordination.
 Securities can be transferred in-kind to an offshore brokerage account or liquidated and wired as cash.
 In-kind transfers preserve cost basis and avoid triggering capital gains but require the receiving institution to support the same securities.
 Not all offshore custodians hold U.S.-listed equities, so the choice between in-kind and liquidation depends partly on where the trustee maintains brokerage relationships.
-The full range of considerations, including custody options and the role of institutions like the Cook Islands subsidiary of the Capital Security Bank, is discussed in transferring stocks and investments to a Cook Islands trust.
+Transferring stocks and investments to offshore custody typically involves institutions like the Cook Islands Savings Bank, Swiss private banks, or Singapore custodians.

 Closely held business interests including S-corporation stock, C-corporation shares, and partnership interests can be transferred but require careful analysis.
 S-corporation stock cannot be held directly by a foreign trust without terminating the S-election, so an intermediate entity is typically needed.
 C-corporation and partnership transfers involve their own documentation requirements including stock ledgers, board resolutions, and amended partnership agreements.